Main Project Contact:

 Native plant species have the potential to be successful in the reclamation of northern habitats, because they are well adapted to local climatic conditions.
 This allows for better long-term survival, and fewer maintenance and fertilizer requirements.
 In the NWT, there has been a long recognized need for a source of native plant materials for reclamation purposes.
 Using native plant species for revegetation of disturbed habitats will help to maintain ecological integrity, natural successional processes, wildlife habitat, and environmental aesthetics.

 Despite the recognition of the ecological benefits carried by native plant seeds, there is still no commercial source of plant materials native to the NWT.
 In response to this, ARI initiated the NWT Native Seed Development Project with two main objectives:

-- The collection, testing, and development of technology for propagating native plant species that would be suitable for use in reclamation and revegetation in the Northwest Territories.
+- The collection, testing, and development of technology for propagating native plant species that would be suitable for use in reclamation and revegetation in the NWT.

-- The eventual commercial release of native seed varieties appropriate for the biophysical regions of the Northwest Territories.
+- The eventual commercial release of native seed varieties appropriate for the biophysical regions of the NWT and Canada’s north.